cassabr/MiniProject/MiniProject1/README.md

-# Project 2 - Exploratory Data Analysis
+# MiniProject 1 - Exploratory Data Analysis

 Conducting exploratory analysis on one of the most famous datasets for Machine Learning.
 The iris dataset bring information on 3 types of plants.